Porthcurno, Pedn Vounder and Penberth Cove circular walk

 The standing stone is not recorded as significant so is likely to be another cattle rubbing stone.

-26. Cross the stile on the left of the gate and continue ahead to a waymarked stile to the left of the gate ahead.
+26. Cross the stile on the left of the gate and continue ahead to a stile to the left of the gate ahead.
 Cross this and continue ahead to a kissing gate in the hedge opposite.

 Rabbit teeth continue to grow throughout their lives as an evolutionary adaptation to eating grass which contains abrasive silica.
 Consequently pet rabbits fed a diet with insufficient hay often get problems with overgrown teeth.
 However, cut grass from a mower should not be fed to rabbits as it ferments more quickly than fresh grass (impact and heat from the blades causes bruising and wilting which releases the carbohydrates) which results in bloated bunnies.